RSpec in the News

 RSpec in Costa Rica!

 Alberto Villalobos is a chemist who lives in Costa Rica.
 He has a blog named “On the Shoulders of Giants.”
 (Isn’t that a great name for an astronomy blog?!)
 Alberto used RSpec with a home video camera to capture spectra.
-Here’s his review: link.
-(Translated from the original Spanish by Google.)
+Here’s his review in Spanish: link

 RSpec at the Iowa Robotic Observatory